-Sabratha (Σáβραθα): Phoenician, Punic, and Roman town in northwestern Libya, famous for its theater.
+Sabratha (Greek Σáβραθα): Phoenician, Punic, and Roman town in northwestern Libya, famous for its theater.

 Like Lepcis Magna and Oea, Sabratha was a Phoenician colony that belonged to the Carthaginian empire, but its nature was always very cosmopolitan.
 In the middle of the second century, it was conquered by the Numidian king Massinissa, and later became part of the Roman empire.
 Temples, basilicas, and -later- churches are all according to standard Roman designs.